AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 #### Restricted-access data

 Do not upload data that you do not want published!

-Contact the AEA Data Editor if you are able to share data for reproducibility checks that cannot be published.
+- Contact the AEA Data Editor if you are able to share data for reproducibility checks that cannot be published.

 > Consult the [Sharing restricted-access data with the AEA Data Editor](sharing-restricted-data) page.

+- If you can share the data more broadly, but want to control access, you **must** create a separate deposit for the parts of the data that are sensitive  while keeping the code, and any non-sensitive data, in the "primary" deposit as described on the present page.
+Your README must describe how to combine the two deposits.

+> - Consult the [Creating separate linked data archives](creating-separate-data-deposit) page for details on how and where to create a separate data deposit.
+> - Consult the [Accessing Restricted Data Through openICPSR](https://www.openicpsr.org/openicpsr/accessRD) page about the process at openICPSR, but other repositories may be acceptable.

 #### Tips